-A taxi from the airport to the port of Agia Marina costs 50 euros for 4 passengers, 70 euros for a mini van for 8 passengers, and 150 euros for a bus for 20 passengers (prices may change in 2015).
+A taxi from the airport to the port of Agia Marina costs 50 euros for 4 passengers, 70 euros for a mini van for 8 passengers, and 150 euros for a bus for 20 passengers one way.
+If you want to go and come back, it's 260 euros for 20 people and 320 euros for 30 people, both ways (prices may change in 2015).
 I am happy to organise transfers for you.
 One airport pick-up and one drop-off is included in the price, for up to four passengers.

 SWIMMING POOL: We empty and refill the pool between every set of guests, so the pool might still be filing up when you arrive, and we might need to begin emptying the pool on your last night.
 This is for the benefit of all guests.

 INTERNET - There is free internet but it is limited because it is satellite and there is a monthly quota - please do not use more than 3or 4GB a week.
 Please switch off your background sync on your smart phones, as this uses data from your quota without you even using your phone.
+On your smartphone, go to "settings", then "accounts and sync", then "background data" and turn it off; and also "auto-sync" and turn it off.
 Please ask if you need clarification.